-Growth, Inc. v.
-City of Rancho Cordova (2007) 40 Cal.4th 412, 442.)
-Furthermore, the DEIR's claim that Table D-7 somehow permits seasonal release comparisons (ILT DEIR, p.
+DEIR's claim that Table D-7 somehow permits seasonal release comparisons (ILT DEIR, p.
 4.3-100) is inexplicable because Appendix D and its Table D-7 provide only annual release data.
-The EIR should provide as an appendix the document it references as "Monterey County Water Resources Agency (MCWRA) 2021a.
+Furthermore, there is only annual release data in the document the ILT DEIR references as "Monterey County Water Resources Agency (MCWRA) 2021a.
 Hydrologic Modeling Data Prepared for Interlake Tunnel Project EIR" (ILT DEIR, p.
-8-43), which is presumably the data identified as "MCWRA 2021" in Appendix D, Tables D-5 through D-11.
+8-43), which is presumably the data identified as "MCWRA 2021" in Appendix D, Tables D-5 through D-1.
+(See Wood Environment & Infrastructure Solutions, Inc., Salinas Valley Operational Model Report, Interlake Tunnel and Spillway Modification Project, Monterey County, California, Updated February 2023.)

-&lt;sup>28 ILT DEIR, Appendix D, Tables D10, D11.
+ILT DEIR, Appendix D, Tables D10, D11.

-&lt;sup>29 ILT DEIR p.
+ILT DEIR p.
 2-69 [SRDF increase is only 1,228 AFY].

-&lt;sup>30 ILT DEIR, p.
+38 ILT DEIR, p.
 2-69, Table 2-10.

-&lt;sup>31 ILT DEIR, Appendix D, Table D-11.
+39 ILT DEIR, Appendix D, Table D-11.

-and O&M cost most recently projected for the ILT,, the modeled 4,598 AFY recharge benefit comes to \$3,044 per AF.
-If the 18,067 AFY in additional conservation releases were made in the winter (or conveyed in a pipeline), the evapotranspiration would be less, more water would reach the north where the overdraft and seawater intrusion abatement benefit from coastal area recharge would be much greater than the attenuated benefit from any increase in inland recharge.
+and O&M cost most recently projected for the ILT, 40, the modeled 4,598 AFY recharge benefit comes to \$3,044 per AF.
+If the 18,067 AFY in additional conservation releases were made in the winter, or conveyed in a pipeline, the evapotranspiration would be less, 41 more water would reach the north where the overdraft and seawater intrusion abatement benefit from coastal area recharge would be much greater than the attenuated benefit from any increase in inland recharge.
+Pumping reduction, or "in lieu recharge," is much more effective in combatting seawater intrusion when it occurs close to the coast.
+42